How Extemporaneous Audio Description Works

 Martin in the spot booth with an open mic at Chicago’s Nederlander Theater.

-Martin at Chicago’s UIC Pavilion with a stenographer’s mask mic.
+Martin at Chicago’s Credit Union 1 Arena with a stenographer’s mask mic.

 The microphone signal is fed into a transmitter, which then broadcasts the description into the venue.
 Patrons use individual, venue-supplied receivers equipped with headsets, earbuds, or portable T-coils to listen to the description.